dartmouth-cs98/21f-headlines-api/README.md

 - `GET /userChallenges/:userID`: get a user's performance over the last 7 days
 - `GET /userChallenges/friends/:userID`: get the performance of the friends of the user with `userID`

+### Users
+- `POST /users/`: This end point creates a new user in the mongo database
+- `GET /users/?term="jimmy"`: This endpoint takes a query term and teruns the users in the database that match that query term (the query "jimmy is put here as an example)
+- `GET /users/:userID/?isFirebase='false'`, This endpoint takes in a user ID and gets the user of that id.
+Takes in a query term to determine whether or not we are searching for a user with their mongoID, or firebaseID
+- `PUT /users/:userID` Takes in a mongoID as parameter and updates the user with the body of the post.

 ## Architecture

 #### Overall descriptions of code organization and tools and libraries used